The folk down in Taunton

 Somerset winning the BWT

-To read ‘How the Grinch stole General Practices Christmas’ click here
+To read ‘How the Grinch, and Covid, stole General Practices Christmas’, click here

 And for ‘Twas the week before Christmas’, click here